Create New E-mail Accounts

 This is a powerful feature.
 It allows "new (even unknown!) friends and associates" to get onto your whitelist with "no muss, no fuss."
 Let's use an example to clarify...

 Suppose you make a purchase from Amazon.com.
-You're aware that Amazon will send you a receipt, then a confirmation of shipping, etc. However, if you purchase using a regular e-mail account, the Amazon autoresponder will send to that address.
-Since Amazon's e-mail address is not yet whitelisted with you, SVBI! will refuse the receipt and bounce it back with your Challenge-Response to whitelist.
+You're aware that Amazon will send you a receipt, then a confirmation of shipping, etc. However, if you purchase using a regular email account, the Amazon autoresponder will send to that address.

 All set?
 Great!
 Click on the Create New Accounts button.
 Your new account will be ready to use in about an hour.
 Once it is...

 You're ready to order from Amazon.
-You only have to do this once, remember -- once Amazon's fulfillment addresses are whitelisted, you are all set for future orders, too.
+You only have to do this once, remember -- once Amazon's fulfillment addresses are whitelisted, you're set for future orders, too.
 So let's order...

 Why leave it open for 60 days?
 Why not less?